Nutty

 It all depends on how much money you have invested.
 If you’ve got lots of money in investments, it’s going to be super cheap.
 If you haven’t got much money in investments yet, it’s pretty expensive.

 How does that work?
-Well Interactive Investor charges a flat fee per month, and not a percentage of your investments.
+Well interactive investor charge a flat fee per month, and not a percentage of your investments.
 That means the more money you have invested, the lower the actual charge will be as a percentage of your investments.

-In case you missed it, let’s go over the example we shared above again, with £50,000 worth of investments, you’d be paying around £120 as an account fee with Interactive Investor, and with Hargreaves Lansdown, you’d be paying £225, so it's a lot cheaper.
+In case you missed it, let’s go over the example we shared above again, with £100,000 worth of investments, you’d be paying around £144 per year as an account fee with interactive investor, and with a typical investment platform paying 0.45% in fees it would be £450 per year, so it's a lot cheaper.

 So it all comes down to how much you have in investments.
-Roughly speaking, if you have investments under £30,000, it’s probably better to use another platform.
-Check out the best trading platforms to find the best for you.
+If you don't have much it’s probably better to use another platforms, check out the best trading platforms to find the best for you.

 Fees for Stocks & Shares ISA and Trading Accounts

 And then to make trades, your first trade per month is completely free, whoop!
-After that it will cost you £3.99 for UK and US shares, and £9.99 for other international shares.
+After that it will cost you £3.99 for UK and US shares, funds, ETFs and bonds (and £9.99 for other international shares).

 Fee for pensions